reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 		- e.g. Donate to charity more than the average
 	- Cannot account for immoral actions that are conceivable/rational as universal laws
 		- e.g. Ritualized bullying for newcomers.
-	- To stringent, e.g. Never Lie
+	- Too stringent, e.g. Never Lie
 	- Non-rational creatures have no moral consideration
 - Kantian Contractualism (from Parfit)
 	- Everyone ought to follow the principles whose universal acceptance everyone could rationally will.
 	- "An act is wrong unless such acts are permitted by some principle whose universal acceptance everyone could rationally will"
 	- Different from standard Kantianism which says "follow principles whose universal acceptance YOU could rationally will."

 Note that the personal reasons a person has under the veil of ignorance =/= norms no one could reasonably reject as a basis for informed cooperation.
 The difference is that the former is concerned with individual, personal reasons constrained with regard to information, whereas the latter are constituted by impartial, social reasons.
 E.g. even though it is rational to accept a system under the veil of ignorance that left everyone great except for one person who sufferred immensely, it would be rational for that one person to reject those norms as a basis for cooperation given a desire for cooperation.